 The Configure-JavaBrowserPlugIn.ps1 PowerShell script can be used to manage these settings on local or remote computers using Group Policy startup scripts or PowerShell remoting.
-This is one of the scripts used in the Securing Windows and Resisting APT Malware (SEC505) course at SANS.
-It is in the SEC505 zip file in the Day1-HardeningJava folder of that zip file.
+This is one of the scripts used in the Securing Windows and PowerShell Automation (SEC505) course at SANS.
+It is in the SEC505 zip file at BlueTeamPowerShell.com in the Day2/Java folder of that zip file.
 All the other PowerShell scripts in that zip file are in the public domain too.

 This script will create or overwrite the system-wide Java configuration files named 'deployment.config' and 'deployment.properties' in C:WindowsSunJavaDeployment in order to enable or disable Java browser plug-in support for all users.

 The script defaults to disabling the Java browser plug-in and to set the Java browser security level to "HIGH", but note that this does not disable standalone Java applications, it only affects the browser.
 Java plug-in security options are set using various command-line parameters to the script.

 To see all of the script's options, open PowerShell and run:

 get-help -full .Configure-JavaBrowserPlugIn.ps1

 Computer must have PowerShell 2.0 or later installed with an execution policy which allows scripts to run.

 Supported browsers include at least Microsoft Internet Explorer, Google Chrome, and Mozilla Firefox.
 Changes take effect after closing and reopening the browser.